- Victoria M. Patton

 You have to get your book in front of readers...and the best way to do that is to advertise.

-It doesn't cost a lot.
-There are a lot of newsletter type advertisement like The Fussy Librarian that will get your book out there and not cost a fortune.
+It doesn't have to cost a lot.
+There are tons of newsletter type advertisement like The Fussy Librarian that will get your book out there and not cost a fortune.

 Most of the CPC (cost per click) ads will require a bid.
 That bid will determine if and how often your book is shown to perspective buyers.